 Home Painters Toronto Pro Tip:

 Try experimenting with a combination of mat and glossy paint for a fashionable style that is all you.

 Depending on what your plan is regarding the size of the stripes you can choose either to tape above your pencil marks, below them, or alternating which will create different sizes.
 Here is some advice on using painters tape.

 Be sure that the painter’s tape is flush against the wall with no bubbles or air pockets.
 This prevents bleeding and blurring lines.

 Use a small roller to apply the paint.
 This will allow you to get the job done more effectively AND neatly.

 Start of with painting a light base coat where the wall meets the tape.
 This will create a crisp line when the tape is removed.
 Using the other shade of paint, fill in the areas between the tape that you want to be stripes.
 Allow paint to dry to touch, then carefully remove the tape at a 45 degree angle.

 Adding stripes to a plain wall can freshen up your room, instilling a new sense of dimension to your interior painting project.
 The key to successful DIY interior stripe painting is in the planning.
 Be prepared for your work and do not skip steps.

 If you have an idea you would like to try, but do not know how to make it happen, Home Painters Toronto can help.
-With more than 25 years’ experience as painting as professional painters, let our experience do the heavy lifting.
+With more than 30 years’ experience as painting a professional painters, let our experience do the heavy lifting.